Long-term contract with concessionaire Argosy Cruises comes to an end

 Blake Island remains open to the public.
-The 472-acre marine camping park includes five miles of saltwater beach shoreline and approximately 655 acres of saltwater bedland.
-The park is currently only accessible by private boat.
+The 1,127-acre marine camping park includes five miles of saltwater beach shoreline and is currently only accessible by private boat.
 To learn more about Blake Island, visit the Parks website.

 From 1962-2009, Argosy Cruises provided transportation to Tillicum Village on Blake Island.
 In 2009, Argosy Cruises took over the concession from the former operator making them the sole provider.
 Over the years, Argosy Cruises invested significant funds to improve the experience including the development of a new programming and the expansion of other experiences on the island, including guided nature walks and a walk-up café that catered to boaters visiting the state park.
 Parks and Argosy Cruises are working together with a local historian to ensure all art and regalia are preserved in an appropriate space.

 News media contacts:

 The Washington State Parks and Recreation Commission manages more than 100 state parks and properties totaling approximately 120,000 acres.
 The Commission provides a variety of recreation opportunities for citizens and provides stewardship protection for a diverse array of natural, cultural and historic resources.
 State Parks’ statewide programs include long-distance trails, boating safety and winter recreation.

 About Argosy Cruises